Brca04/StudBot/README.md

 - Creates a local database in form of a json file

 ## Live Demo
-You can join Discord server with working StudBot by cliking on this [link](https://discord.gg/NNfmUvty).
+You can join Discord server with working StudBot by clicking on this [link](https://discord.gg/NNfmUvty).

 ## Compatibility
 - Virtually anything that can run Python